Nerian/Nerian.github.io/work.md

 I am a freelance Ruby on Rails developer.
 That means we can work together to craft your ideas into real valuable solutions that clients love.

-## Current Status

-Fully booked. (_Updated 2014 January_)

-{% include hire_list.html %}

-## Why should I hire you?

-Because you know the only way to create an awesome product is assemble a great team to build it.

 ## Services

 * **Code Review**: A fresh pair of eyes can help you find new areas for improvement.